Dolly (1987 TV series): Ratings

 With 39.47 million viewers, the first episode of Dolly attracted the largest audience for any television series premiere.
 It was acknowledged that a great deal of talent and work went into producing the show, but the initially high ratings during the first few episodes steadily declined, and despite many format changes and other attempts to create interest, ratings did not improve.
 Halfway through the run, Parton, who retained creative control over the show, took command and jettisoned many of the lavish, splashy segments that she felt were not working in favor of a more "down home" feel.
 By this time, however, many of the initial viewers had already stopped watching.

 Theme songs

-The opening theme song was Parton's 1978 hit, "Baby I'm Burning", later to be replaced with "Hoedown-Showdown".
+The opening theme song was Parton's 1978 hit, "Baby I'm Burnin'", later to be replaced with "Hoedown-Showdown".
 As with her 1976 series, Parton closed each episode with her signature song, "I Will Always Love You."